-The Taung skull discovery site has been declared a UNESCO World Heritage Site and a monument has been erected to mark the location.
+The Taung skull discovery site is officially part of the UNESCO Cradle of Humankind World Heritage Site and a monument has been erected to mark the location.
 Nearby, an abandoned mine tunnel has been opened for exploration, allowing visitors to venture into the age-old limestone mountains.

 Located in the Bophirima district of the North West province, the Taung Heritage Route is an initiative of South Africa's National Heritage Council.

 How to get here

 The Taung Heritage Route is located in the west of the North West province.
 To get there by car, take the N14 from Johannesburg/Pretoria to Vryburg.
 From Durban, take the N3 to Johannesburg, then the N14 to Vryburg.
 From Cape Town, take the N1/ N12 to Kimberley, and then the R49 to Vryburg.
 You can also fly direct to the Mafikeng Airport.
 Please note, it's in an off-the-beaten track location.

 Best time to visit

 The Taung Heritage Route can be visited at any time of the year.
 Visit in September to enjoy the annual heritage celebration that involves completing the route along with local archaeological experts.

 Around the area

 Hiking, mountain biking and birdwatching at Boipelo Nature Reserve; the Mmabana Taung Cultural Centre; and heritage and cultural tours throughout the region.

 Where to stay